 Ovarian cancer symptoms in early stages are practically absent.
 It is only when the tumor has become quite large that the patient begins to feel discomfort.

-Most well-recognized symptoms of ovarian cancer are as follows:
+The most common symptoms of ovarian cancer are as follows:

-Once the operation is performed, the patient is necessarily assigned radiotherapy and chemical therapy.
-The purpose of these procedures is the possible destruction of cancer cells that were not removed by surgery.
+Once surgery is performed, the patient is treated with radiotherapy and chemotherapy.
+The purpose of these procedures is to try to destroy any cancer cells that were not removed by surgery.
 Some doctors use a combination of surgery and three courses of chemotherapy.

-Radiation therapy for this type of cancer is used very rarely.
-Nowadays radiosurgery is also gaining the popularity.
-This method is practically painless and bloodless as it does not damage the healthy tissue.
-In a place of neoplastic cells the radioactive rays are directed through the so-called gamma-knife.
-The exact location of the tumor in this case must be calculated very precisely.
-But this method is only applicable only for small tumors.
-Chemotherapy is conducted an average in three or four (or more) courses.
-The first course is done immediately after surgery and subsequent one after a half or two months.
+Nowadays radiosurgery, which is one of the most modern treatment techniques, is also gaining in popularity.
+This method is practically painless and bloodless, as it does not damage the patient’s healthy tissue.
+Neoplastic cells are targeted by radioactive rays that are directed through the so-called gamma-knife.
+This method is only applicable for small tumors and the exact location of the tumor must be calculated very precisely.
+On average, chemotherapy is administered in three or four (or more) courses.
+The first course is done immediately after surgery and continues over the following one or two months.

 Some patients need to undergo chemotherapy every six months.
-During the first chemotherapy the patient receives the highest number of drugs.
-Dose of subsequent courses should be no less than seventy per cent of the previous one.
-To achieve a lasting effect after the operation chemotherapy is continued from one to three years.
+During the first course of chemotherapy, the patient receives the highest number of dose.
+The dose of subsequent courses should be no less than seventy per cent of the previous one.
+To achieve a lasting effect after the operation, chemotherapy is continued from one to three years.

-After completion of chemotherapy, the adverse side effects disapear.
-The patient renovates his hair growth and restores appetite.
-However, some medications cause lasting side effects, which subsequently remain for life.Hide
+On completion of chemotherapy, these adverse side effects disappear.
+The patient regains hair growth and their appetite is restored.
+However, some medications cause lasting side effects, which can remain for life.Hide

 check_circle Booking Health Service is free of charge for you.